 One-way plane tickets from Paris to Valencia have been known to go for as low as $38 during the off-season (which is June, surprisingly).
-Tourists should try to avoid peak travel times (namely July and December), when flight prices surge to $120.
+Tourists should try to avoid peak travel times (July and December) when flight prices surge to $120.
 According to Skyscanner, spring is the cheapest time to go.

 Valencia has only one airport, which makes things slightly easier than deciding which of Paris' three airports to depart from.
-The Valencia Airport is about a 20-minute drive from the city center and there's plenty of public transportation, too.
-The convenience of flying and generally affordable prices is a major draw for most international travelers.
+The Valencia Airport is about a 20-minute drive from the city center and there's plenty of public transportation.
+The convenience of flying and generally affordable prices are a major draw for most international travelers.

-The bus is not the ideal travel option, seeing as it takes more than 20 hours to cover the distance (and costs just as much as a flight—between $60 and $170 USD).
-Eurolines FR (cheapest), ALSA, and Flixbus travel the route multiple times per day.
+The bus is not the ideal travel option, seeing as it takes more than 20 hours to cover the distance and costs the same as a flight, between $60 and $170.
+Eurolines (cheapest), ALSA, and Flixbus travel the route multiple times per day.

 The good news is that most of the services offer direct routes, eliminating the stress of a mid-trip transfer, and travelers will get to see more of the scenery between these two major cities along the way, albeit without stopping (you'll need a car for that).

-Driving the 855 miles between Paris and Valencia takes about 12 and a half hours and while it's most definitely not the quickest option, it has all the potential in the world to wind up being the most fun.
+Driving the 855 miles (1,376 kilometers) between Paris and Valencia takes about 12 and a half hours and while it's most definitely not the quickest option, it has all the potential to wind up being the most fun.

-If you didn't mind being in the car for a bit longer (or, rather, double the amount of time), you could have a real adventure traveling through the wonderfully mountainous region of Massif Central.
-These French highlands offer a tranquil break and a pretty good overnight stay for those who have the spare time.
+If you didn't mind being in the car for a bit longer, you could have a real adventure traveling through the wonderfully mountainous region of Massif Central.
+These French highlands offer a tranquil break and a pretty good overnight stay for those who have spare time.